416 Ilam Road, Fendalton, Christchurch 8052

 Both osteopaths and chiropractors undergo rigorous training before they can practice in New Zealand.

-Osteopathy is a four year degree program that covers a wide range of subjects, including anatomy, physiology, pathology, and clinical diagnosis.
+Osteopathy is a four-year degree program that covers a wide range of subjects, including anatomy, physiology, pathology, and clinical diagnosis.
 Osteopathic training emphasises hands-on manual techniques, including soft tissue massage, joint mobilisation, and spinal manipulation, to improve the functioning of the musculoskeletal system.

 Chiropractic training in New Zealand is a four-year degree program that focuses on the diagnosis and treatment of musculoskeletal problems, with an emphasis on spinal manipulation.
 Chiropractors also receive training in anatomy, physiology, and pathology, but their training is more specialised in spinal manipulation techniques.